fahim-exe/Data-Analysis-For-Retail-Business/readme.md

 ## Important Note

 This README does not include SQL code.
-All SQL queries are stored separately in the `sql/` folder, following the assignment requirements.
+All SQL queries are stored separately in the `sql_code_for_analysis` file, following the project requirements.

 ## Conclusion